You are here

 Bachelor of Design in Architecture, Landscape Architecture, and Urbanism

 In the Bachelor of Design in Architecture, Landscape Architecture, and Urbanism program, you will explore the connectedness of design across multiple scales.
-You’ll learn how design impacts society and the environment, and how the shaping of space can effect cultural changes.
-You’ll build a strong foundation in critical thinking and practical skills necessary to create environments that are socially and ecologically sustainable.
+You will learn how design impacts society and the environment, and how the shape and form of space can effect cultural changes.
+You will build a strong foundation in critical thinking and the practical skills necessary to create environments that are socially and ecologically sustainable.

 The Bachelor of Design is not a professional degree.
 However, it does prepare you for a number of possible futures including graduate studies in architecture, landscape architecture, urban design, and other allied fields of design.

 Our BDes program is shaped by our engagement with Vancouver, and the strength of our faculty.
 The degree is a unique combination of courses in architecture, landscape architecture, and urban design throughout all four years, with an emphasis on cross-disciplinary collaboration.
 Community engagement, leadership, and entrepreneurship are also core elements of our program, and are applied throughout students' time at SALA.
 Our low student-faculty ratio means we know our students by name, and we're proud of our small studios, intimate seminars, and personalized learning opportunities.

 We take full advantage of Vancouver's position as a locus for innovative sustainable design.
 In addition to our internationally-renowned faculty, we routinely bring in local practitioners to lead studios and courses, as well as offer insight into the contemporary profession.
 Study topics often require our students to deeply engage with the diverse communities in our city, as well as those further afield.

 Our programs are closely connected, and share many core courses and electives, including design build and study abroad opportunities.This cross-pollination of ideas fosters a holistic design culture within the school; one increasingly reflected in the profession.